-10. GOVERNING BODY EVALUATION PROCEDURES
+GOVERNING BODY EVALUATION PROCEDURES

 The Governing Body regularly evaluates the success of the education which is provided at the school for pupils with Special Educational Needs.
 The named Governor and SENCO meet regularly and the named Governor presents an annual report to the Governing Body.
 Governors monitor parental satisfaction, pupil behaviour and skills attained and the named Governor asks for evidence of progress against Education Plans.
+Termly reports to Governor on SEND Provision and progress

-11. COMPLAINTS PROCEDURES
+COMPLAINTS PROCEDURES

-• If at any time parents have a concern about any aspect of their child's education or well being, they are encouraged to discuss the matter with the child's teacher in the first instance and then the SENCO and then the Headteacher.
+If at any time parents have a concern about any aspect of their child's education or well being, they are encouraged to discuss the matter with the child's teacher in the first instance and then the SENCO and then the Headteacher.
 Most problems are resolved in this way.
 Complaints are dealt with quickly in mutual discussion with the parents.

-12. INSET/STAFF DEVELOPMENT
+INSET/STAFF DEVELOPMENT

 - INSET for staff is arranged by the SENCO and usually takes place in staff meetings.
 The SENCO completes a needs analysis and plans training accordingly.
-External courses are used to train individual staff on specific issues/subjects. - Support meetings are held for Learning Support Assistants. - The SENCO works closely with teaching assistants and identifies any training needs.
+External courses are used to train individual staff on specific issues/subjects. - Support meetings are held for Learning Support Assistants. - The SENCO works closely with Learning Support Assistants and identifies any training needs.
 External courses are used to train individual staff.
 If necessary class teachers and teaching assistants attend courses together to enable them to plan common strategies and structures. - The Headteacher works closely with the Junior Headteacher to plan any joint INSET needed for staff cross-phase.

-13. EXTERNAL RELATIONS
+EXTERNAL RELATIONS

-- The school nurse carries out screening/medicals and any concerns staff have about children are investigated. - Speech and Language Therapists visit the school and are contacted with concerns and queries.
-The school has a speech and language communications assistant who works with targeted children once per week. - The SENCO meets with representatives from these and any other agencies as and when necessary. - The SENCO can visit pre-schools in the local area to address any concerns for children who have, or may have, SEN starting in the foundation stage.
+- The school nurse carries out screening/medicals and any concerns staff have about children are investigated. - Speech and Language Therapists visit the school and are contacted with concerns and queries. - The SENCO meets with representatives from these and any other agencies as and when necessary. - The SENCO can visit pre-schools in the local area to address any concerns for children who have, or may have, SEN starting in the foundation stage. - Working with the allocated Educational Psychologist and Inclusion Partner.

-14. PARENTS
+PARENTS

-- At the pre-school meeting with the Head or class teacher, parents are encouraged to share any concerns or Paediatric reports they may have. - This partnership continues with termly parent evenings and regular target meetings for those children with EHCP's and Individual Learning Plans. - The school actively promotes home/school liaison where parents, pupils and teachers work in close partnership in formal and informal meetings.
+- At the pre-school meeting with the Head or class teacher, parents are encouraged to share any concerns or Paediatric reports they may have. - This partnership continues with termly parent evenings and regular outcomes meetings for those children with EHCP's. - The school actively promotes home/school liaison where parents, pupils and teachers work in close partnership in formal and informal meetings.